This post was most recently updated on October 20th, 2019

 Catalase is an enzyme, which is produced by microorganisms that live in oxygenated environments to neutralize toxic forms of oxygen metabolites; H2O2.
 The catalase enzyme neutralizes the bactericidal effects of hydrogen peroxide and protects them.
 Anaerobes generally lack the catalase enzyme.

 Catalase mediates the breakdown of hydrogen peroxide H2O2 into oxygen and water.
-To find out if a particular bacterial isolate is able to produce catalase enzyme, a small inoculum of bacterial isolate is mixed into hydrogen peroxide solution (3%) and is observed for the rapid elaboration of oxygen bubbles.
+To find out if a particular bacterial isolate is able to produce catalase enzyme, a small inoculum of a bacterial isolate is mixed into hydrogen peroxide solution (3%) and is observed for the rapid elaboration of oxygen bubbles.
 The lack of catalase is evident by a lack of or weak bubble production.

 Catalase-positive bacteria include strict aerobes as well as facultative anaerobes.
 They all have the ability to respire using oxygen as a terminal electron acceptor.